SHAINAAZ992/proximityhash/README.md

-# proximityhash

-ProximityHash: Geohashes in Proximity (with the option of compression using Georaptor_)
+ProximityHash: Geohashes in Proximity (with the option of compression using Georaptor)
 =======================================================================================

 Geohash is a geocoding system invented by Gustavo Niemeyer and placed into the public domain.
 It is a hierarchical